 Dr Matt Wilkes MSc MCEM FRCA FAWM FRGS

 Matt began Adventure Medic to combine a hospital career with remote medicine and the great outdoors.
 He has worked in various guises around the world, mostly in the high mountains, and has flown all over East Africa with AMREF Flying Doctors.
-Matt is mad for paragliding and is currently pursuing a PhD looking at altitude, cold and cognition in free fliers.
+With a particular love for air sports, Matt is currently pursuing a PhD looking at altitude, cold and cognition in free fliers.

 Dr Rowena Clark MBBS FRCA

 Rowena is a Consultant Anaesthetist in Edinburgh.
 An avid traveller, Ro has a love of literature, music and local culture.
 She has worked in Australia, been a member of the AAGBI International Relations Committee and can be found at festivals all over Europe and beyond.

 Dr Savini Wijesingha BSc MBChB FRCA Dip Mtn Med